Altermagnetism and superconductivity in a multiorbital t-J model: Multi-orbital Model

+As an illustrative example, we again set $h=0.5 t_1$.
 The resulting FSs are shown in Fig.~\ref{FS_n_0_5} without and with {\alm} order.
-In the absence of {\alm} order, we find two FS pockets, one centered at the $\Gamma=(0,0)$ point and the other at $(\pi,\pi)$.
-The electron number (for each spin) in these bands goes from $n^{\rm eff}_p(\bk) = 0$ in the BZ center, to $n^{\rm eff}_p(\bk) = 1$ as we cross one FS, and to $n^{\rm eff}_p = 2$ as we cross the second FS.
+In the absence of {\alm} order, we find two FS pockets, one centered at the $\boldsymbol{\Gamma}=(0,0)$ point and the other at $(\pi,\pi)$.
 With {\alm} order, both FS pockets get spin split with $8$ band touching points along the $k_x = \pm k_y$ lines.
+We note that the {\alm} spin splitting is much larger in this case with degenerate $X/Y$-bands at the Fermi level, being $\sim h$, as opposed to the single band case discussed earlier where it is $(h t^2_2/t^2_1) \ll h$ due to indirect effects arising from perturbative coupling to the $X/Y$ bands.
+This might suggest that multiorbital materials with multiple symmetry related bands at the Fermi level in the paramagnetic metal are likely to host stronger spin splitting once the system forms an {\alm}.